finlabsuk/open-banking-connector/docs/contributor-info/README.md

 #Contributor info

-Open Banking Connector is an open-source project and welcomes feedback and any improvements.
+Open Banking Connector is an open-source project and welcomes contributions.

-This sections provides guidelines regarding:
+[To be updated with more info re. contriubtions]

+See the following sections for contributor guidance on:

 - [documentation](./documentation)